 In the following iPad to iPad transfer tutorials, we will show you how to transfer data from old iPad to your brand new iPad with iCloud and iTunes.
 And we will introduce non-Apple way as well, with Syncios iPad Transfer.
 Off course, each way has its pluses and its minuses, which we will also walk you through.

 Note: If you are Android users, you maybe interest in our latest SyncDroid Free Android Manager for Android Backup & Restore.
 It can make a secure backup of your old android phone and restore data from old android phone to new android phone with ease.

 Transfer iPad Data with iTunes

 The original way is to open your iTunes.
 By doing so, you can transfer iPad data to your new iPad via local hard drive of your PC.
-But we all know that iTunes is too large a program to run.
+But we all know that iTunes is too heavy and clumsy.
 It often takes up much of the CPU usage and slow down everything in PC.
-And the speed of data transferring is rather slow.
-The backup is just part of the iPad files, not all of them.
-There is also an erasing function during syncing.
-People will often get their data erased when they forget to turn off this function.
+And data transfer speed is rather slow.
+The backup file just contains parts of the iPad data, not all of them.
+There is also an erasing function during synchronization.
+People will often get their data erased when they forget to disable this function.

 1. Connect old iPad to PC — Launch iTunes (To prevent erasing data from iPad, click to "Edit > Preferences > Devices" and check the option "Prevent iPod, iPhone, iPad from syncing automatically") and connect the old iPad to the computer.

-2. Backup old iPad — Right-click the iPad in the iTunes sidebar and choose “Back Up”.
+2. Backup old iPad — Click the name of your iPhone from the iTunes menu on the top right.
+Then choose “Back Up”.
 Let the iPad backup finish within iTunes, keep iTunes open but disconnect the old iPad from the computer.